cyface-de/android-backend/README.md

 ### Access Measurements via PersistenceLayer
-You can manage measurements via the `PersistenceLayer<DefaultPersistenceBehaviour>` as demonstrated in the sample code below (see *Delete measurements*).
+Use the `PersistenceLayer<DefaultPersistenceBehaviour>` to manage and load measurements as demonstrated in the sample code below.

-* When you only have the id of a measurement and need the `Measurement` object please use `persistenceLayer.loadMeasurement(mid)` to load the measurement with its metadata from the database.

-* To access all measurements, including `MeasurementStatus#FINISHED` and `MeasurementStatus#SYNCED` measurements use `loadMeasurement(mid)` or `loadMeasurements()` or `loadMeasurements(MeasurementStatus)`.
+* Use `persistenceLayer.loadMeasurement(mid)` to load a specific measurement
+* Use `loadMeasurements()` or `loadMeasurements(MeasurementStatus)` to load multiple measurements (of a specific state)

+#### Load measurements

-**ATTENTION** The attributes (such as the distance) of `MeasurementStatus#OPEN` and `MeasurementStatus#PAUSED` measurements are only valid in the moment it's loaded from the database.
+**ATTENTION:** The attributes of `MeasurementStatus#OPEN` and `MeasurementStatus#PAUSED` measurements are only valid in the moment they are loaded from the database.
 Changes after this call are not pushed into the `Measurement` object returned by this call.

+**Measurement distance**

-In order to display the distance for an ongoing measurement (which changes about each second) make sure to call `persistenceLayer.loadCurrentlyCapturedMeasurement()` on each location update to always have the most recent information.
-Implement the `DataCapturingListener` interface to be notified on `onNewGeoLocationAcquired(GeoLocation)` events.
+To display the distance for an ongoing measurement (which is updated about once per second) make sure to call `persistenceLayer.loadCurrentlyCapturedMeasurement()` *on each location update* to always have the most recent information.
+For this you need to implement the `DataCapturingListener` interface to be notified on `onNewGeoLocationAcquired(GeoLocation)` events.

 #### Delete measurements

+The following code snippet shows how to manage stored measurements:

 ```java
 public class MeasurementOverviewFragment extends Fragment {